-Our Board currently has nine (9) directors.
+Our Board currently has twelve (12) directors.
 Each director stands for election at each annual meeting of shareholders and holds office until his or her successor has been duly elected and qualified or the director's earlier resignation, death or removal.
-All of the nominees are directors of MSCI as of March 17, 2014.
+All of the nominees presented below are directors of MSCI as of March 13, 2015.
 Each nominee has indicated that he or she will serve if elected.
 We do not anticipate that any nominee will be unable or unwilling to stand for election, but if that happens, your proxy will be voted for another person nominated by the Board or the Board may elect to reduce its size.

-Henry A. Fernandez (55).
+Henry A. Fernandez (56).
 Mr. Fernandez has served as our Chairman since October 2007 and as our Chief Executive Officer ("CEO"), President and a director since 1998.
 In May 2009, MSCI became a fully independent stand-alone public company following Morgan Stanley's disposition of its remaining controlling equity interest in the Company.
 Mr. Fernandez worked for Morgan Stanley from 1983 to 1991 and from 1994 to 2009.
 Mr. Fernandez holds a Bachelor of Arts in economics from Georgetown University, an M.B.A. from the Stanford University Graduate School of Business and pursued doctoral studies in economics at Princeton University.

-Because Mr. Fernandez has been the CEO of the Company since 1998 and has been instrumental in the internal and external growth of the Company, the design and execution of the Company's acquisitions of Barra, LLC (formerly Barra, Inc.) in 2004, RiskMetrics Group, LLC (formerly RiskMetrics Group, Inc., "RiskMetrics"), Measurisk, LLC in 2010, IPD Group Limited, Inc. ("IPD") in 2012 and Investor Force Holdings, Inc. in 2013, and MSCI's initial public offering ("IPO") in 2007, he brings to the Board an unparalleled historical knowledge and depth of understanding of the Company and its businesses.
+Because Mr. Fernandez has been the CEO of the Company since 1998 and has been instrumental in the internal and external growth of the Company, the design and execution of the Company's acquisitions of

+Barra, LLC (formerly Barra, Inc.) in 2004, RiskMetrics Group, LLC (formerly RiskMetrics Group, Inc., "RiskMetrics") and Measurisk, LLC in 2010, IPD Group Limited, Inc. ("IPD") in 2012, Investor Force Holdings, Inc. in 2013, GMI Holdings Co. ("GMI Ratings") in 2014 and MSCI's initial public offering ("IPO") in 2007, he brings to the Board an unparalleled historical knowledge and depth of understanding of the Company and its businesses.
 The skills and experience that Mr. Fernandez acquired in founding two private equity investment firms and while working in various areas at Morgan Stanley, including emerging markets product strategy and equity derivative sales and trading, mergers and acquisitions and corporate finance worldwide, have proven invaluable to the Company's continued success following its IPO.
-These skills will remain vital to the continued success of the Company's day-to-day operations, the successful execution of the Company's strategic growth and the development of competitive strategies.
-For these reasons, the Board has concluded that, as of the date of this Proxy Statement, he should be re-elected at the annual meeting to continue to serve as a member of the Board.
+These skills will remain vital to the continued success of the Company's day-to-day operations, as well as the successful development and execution of its growth plans and competitive strategies.
+For these reasons, the Board has concluded that, as of the date of this Proxy Statement, Mr. Fernandez should be re-elected at the annual meeting to continue to serve as a member of the Board.

-Robert G. Ashe (54).
-Mr. Ashe retired from IBM Corporation ("IBM") in January 2012, where he most recently served as General Manager of Business Analytics from 2010 to 2012 and before that as General Manager of Business Intelligence and Performance Management since 2008, following IBM's acquisition of Cognos ULC ("Cognos"), a Canadian provider of business intelligence and performance management products.
+Robert G. Ashe (55).
+Mr. Ashe retired from IBM Corporation ("IBM") in January 2012, where he had most recently served as General Manager of Business Analytics from 2010 to 2012 and before that as General Manager of Business Intelligence and Performance Management since 2008, following IBM's acquisition of Cognos Inc. ("Cognos"), a Canadian provider of business intelligence and performance management products.
 Mr. Ashe worked for Cognos from 1984 to 2008 holding various executive positions, including most recently President and Chief Executive Officer from 2004 to 2008, President and Chief Operating Officer from 2002 to 2004 and Chief Corporate Officer from 2001 to 2002.
 He also held various Senior Vice President positions in Worldwide Field Operations, Products and Application Development Tools from 1996 to 2001.
 Prior to that, he held various Vice President roles within Product Development and Corporate Finance.
-Mr. Ashe holds a Bachelor of Commerce degree from the University of Ottawa.
+Mr. Ashe holds a Bachelor of Commerce from the University of Ottawa.
 Mr. Ashe is also a Chartered Accountant in Canada.